McIntire Department of Art

 3. Course Requirements

-Candidates for the Ph.D. are required to pass a minimum of 54 semester hours of courses at the 5000 level or above (i.e., a minimum of 18 hours (or six courses) beyond the 36 hours required for the M.A.).
-Upon departmental recommendation a transfer student with an M.A. may be allowed credit for up to 24 semester hours toward the fulfillment of this requirement.
+Candidates for the Ph.D. are required to pass a minimum of 54 semester hours of courses at the 5000 level or above (i.e., a minimum of six courses beyond the twelve required for the M.A.).
+Upon departmental recommendation a transfer student with an M.A. may be allowed credit for up to 30 semester hours toward the fulfillment of this requirement.
 At its discretion the Graduate Program may require a doctoral candidate to take more than the minimum number of courses required for the Ph.D.
 This will be specified upon admission to the program.

 4. Language Requirements